opendocsg/slw-judgments-backfill/2012_SGCA_66/report.md

 21     We would observe – parenthetically – that, pursuant to “the global assessment methodology”, the role of indirect contributions would, of course, be taken into account and, by the very nature of the methodology itself, only once at that.

 22     Returning to “the classification methodology”, we would emphasise the fact that indirect contributions must be factored into – and its weightage to remain constant in relation to – each class of assets.
-That there might be some confusion at present not only with regard to the present appeal but also with regard to other cases in which on occasion judges rightly hold that the weightage of indirect contributions ought to remain constant with regard to each class of assets (see, for example, the Singapore High Court decision of _AJR v AJS_ [2010] 4 SLR 617 (at [21])) while on other occasions they appear to treat its weightage as differing as between asset classes (see, for example, the Singapore District Court decision of _BAA v BAB_ [2012] SGDC 193 (at [26])), merely underscores the need for the clarification which we have just made.
+That there might be some confusion at present not only with regard to the present appeal but also with regard to other cases in which on occasion judges rightly hold that the weightage of indirect contributions ought to remain constant with regard to each class of assets (see, for example, the Singapore High Court decision of _AJR v AJS_ <span class="citation">[2010] 4 SLR 617</span> (at [21])) while on other occasions they appear to treat its weightage as differing as between asset classes (see, for example, the Singapore District Court decision of _BAA v BAB_ <span class="citation">[2012] SGDC 193</span> (at [26])), merely underscores the need for the clarification which we have just made.

 23     Indeed, by their _very nature_ , indirect contributions are part of the very warp and woof of the _entire_ marriage and must therefore be reflected consistently throughout each class of assets.
 To hold otherwise would, in our view, be contrary to this approach and would invariably lead to undesirable anomalies.
 If, as was the case here with regard to the Australian property, the asset concerned was acquired by, for example, a husband very shortly after the marriage, there would, _ex hypothesi_ , be little or no indirect contributions by his wife which could be taken into account when that particular asset is being considered by the court with regard to division between the parties pursuant to s 112.
 Simply put, the anomaly would be that for matrimonial assets acquired very early on in the marriage, for instance immediately after the marriage, the indirect contributions concerned would more likely than not be given very little weight.
 In contrast, for matrimonial assets acquired later on during the marriage, the indirect contributions concerned would likely be accorded heftier weight.
 However, the fallacy in such an approach is the fact that indirect contributions can only be assessed and applied at the _end_ of the marriage and, by their very nature, _relate back and impact the entire marriage to date._ The court’s assessment of a spouse’s indirect contribution should thus be performed with retrospective lenses, looking back and fully appreciating the entire context and circumstances of the marriage.
 It should not be done in a time-specific manner, _ie_ , assessing the extent of indirect contributions of a spouse as at that specific point in time when a particular matrimonial asset was